Stillness

 In our busy turbulent world (and that is just in our mind!), to consciously experience stillness is a gift.

-As Elle Harrison (2011) offers, stillness allows us to see things as they are.
+As Elle Harrison beautifully offers in Wild Courage (2011) offers, stillness allows us to see things as they are.
 It provides space for creativity to emerge and through balancing its relationship with activity, invites us to redefine our productivity.

 It can be as simple as bringing attention to your breath.
 Honouring that.
 Closing your eyes and settling into a deeper and broader awareness.
 On a coaching call today with a stressed executive, I invited him to do just that.
 To access what was already calm and still.
 And it can also include purposeful pausing, reflecting, resting and recharging.
 And even doing this all together in a virtual team meeting.